tkonopka/shrt/README.md

 ## Introduction

-It is important for code to be legible - this helps in understanding and maintaining previous work.
-However, some commands or sequences of commands occur so often that one can wish for shorthand notation.
-This package is a collection of such shorthand functions that trade some expressivity in function names for typing convenience.
+Some commands or sequences of commands occur so often that one can wish for shorthand notation.
+This package is a collection of such shorthand functions that streamline such common sequences, in some cases trading some expressivity in function names for typing convenience.

-For example, writing tab-separated tables to files requires calling `write.table()` with options `quote=F, col.names=T, row.names=F, sep='\t'`.
-This package thus implements a function `wtht()` that achieves these common settings by default and thus shortens code substantially.
+For example, writing tab-separated tables with headers requires calling `write.table()` with options `quote=F, col.names=T, row.names=F, sep='\t'`.
+This package implements a function `wtht()` that achieves these common settings by default and thus shortens code substantially.

 Many of the function in this package are similar to `wtht()` in that they are relatively simple wrappers for existing R functions.
-Some of the functions, including `wtht`, also include features that would otherwise have to be written using two or more commands (see documentation)
+Some of the functions, including `wtht`, also include features that would otherwise have to be written using two or more commands (see documentation).

 *Disclaimer:* Useful shorthand notation is subjective.
 Thus you might not agree with all acronyms or design choices in these functions.
 So please